apereo/cas/docs/cas-server-documentation/installation/Configuring-Multifactor-Authentication.md

 you may want all requests that are submitted from a specific IP pattern, or from a particular geographical location to be forced to go through MFA.
 CAS is able to adapt itself to various properties of the incoming request and will route the flow to execute MFA.
 See [this guide](Configuring-Adaptive-Authentication.html) for more info.

+### REST

+MFA can be triggered based on the results of a remote REST endpoint of your design.
+If the endpoint is configured, CAS shall issue a `POST`, providing the principal id.
+The body of the response in the event of a successful `200` status code is expected to be the MFA provider id which CAS should activate.

 ### Opt-In Request Parameter